binance/binance-public-data/python/README.md

+## Installing the dependencies

+`pip install -r requirements.txt`

-# Running the scripts
+## Running the scripts

 `export STORE_DIRECTORY=<your desired path>`

-The downloaded files will be stored in the directory set above.
+This will configure the default storing directory of the downloaded data.
+This can be overwritten <br/> by setting an argument(example given below).

 `python3 download-kline.py` <br/>
 `python3 download-trade.py` <br/>